7 Reasons Why Food

 7 Reasons Why Food Producers Should Inspect Primary Packaged Products

-Sometimes, food producers might consider the implementation of X-ray inspection being costly or complex and therefore be tempted to install X-ray systems only for secondary packaging inspection or early on for the bulk/unpacked production inspection.
+Sometimes, food producers might consider the implementation of X-ray inspection to be costly or complex and therefore be tempted to install X-ray systems only for secondary packaging inspection or early on for the bulk/unpacked production inspection.
 These options might sound initially attractive but let us explain the 7 reasons and benefits that food producers get when placing the X-ray inspection for primary packaged products.

 1. Product safety – This is usually the main reason to implement X-ray inspection in the first place, and only by inspecting single packaged products can we maximize product safety.
 When the products are packaged and sealed, there is no possibility for further contamination after the inspection.
 Also, retail chains and consumers often expect that the inspection should take place after packaging.

-2. Improved accuracy – Inspecting large boxes with multiple products on top of each other inside is not as accurate compared to the detection accuracy that can be achieved when the inspection is done to single packaged food products.
+2. Improved accuracy – Inspecting large boxes with multiple products on top of each other inside is not as accurate compared to the detection accuracy that can be achieved when the inspection is done on single packaged food products.
 This results in the detection of smaller contaminants but also decreases the amount of possible false rejects caused by variations in the X-ray image at bulk or secondary packaging.

 3. Quality control functions – X-ray inspection offers valuable quality control functions that help food producers to improve the overall quality of their products.
-These functions analyze the content of packaged products for any quality defects, such as misshaped, broken or missing parts of the products and remove them from the production.
+These functions analyze the content of packaged products for any quality defects, such as misshaped, broken, or missing parts of the products, and remove them from the production.
 This helps to decrease the number of consumer reclamations and therefore builds a stronger food brand.
 These functions provide the best value at primary packaging.

 4. Traceability – Inspecting single packaged food products also increases the traceability of the production process significantly.
 The X-ray system is able to track products going through the system, trace contaminations, calculate pack rate and time-stamp rejections.
 Food producers have the option to save each X-ray image that was taken and present proof of the complete production batch whenever needed.